Getting it just right with your job posting

 Recruitment is a two-way communication process and too many employers avoid the issues that might turn away potential employees.
 The perfect recruitment ad does not exist but you can make sure you get close to it.

-Location is also important to the applicant for the calculation of traveling affordability.
+Location is also important to the applicant for the calculation of travelling affordability.

 Sometimes over here in South Africa, it is cheaper to stay home than to travel to work daily.